 The Convent of Sisters of St. Joseph of the Apparition was founded by four French missionary nuns in 1844 after they were sent to Larnaka to help the sick and needy amidst outbreaks of typhus, cholera and dysentery.
 All four nuns fell victim to the illnesses themselves, passing away within two years, by which time the convent – with its beautiful Latin architectural style - was completed.

-Sister Gambon was later canonized, and as a result of her dedication, the city of Larnaka dedicated the monument in front of the convent to her as a way of thanks for her tireless service to the community.
-The monument consists of a fountain and a pelican – symbolic as the pelican is a selfless bird; when it cannot find food for its chicks, it offers them its blood to drink, putting its own life at risk.
+Sister Chambon was later canonised, and as a result of her selfless acts, the city of Larnaka dedicated the heron monument in front of the convent to her as a tribute to her tireless service to the community.
+As part of the Larnaka Storytelling Statues, you can hear the heron recount Sister Chambon's story here.